vcsjones/AuthenticodeLint/README.md

 Lints an Authenticode signed binary.

-The current state of this project is alpha and does little "linting".
-Much more to come.

 This tool aides in the checking of a binary to lint Authenticode signed executables.

 Authenticode, or "digitally signing" a binary is the process of applying a digital signature to the file.